Advance your career with a master’s degree

 Those with postgraduate degrees can earn more on average compared with those who have a bachelor’s degree.
-Research has shown that over your working life a postgraduate will expect to earn £5,500 more a year – or over £200,000 more over a 40 year working life – than someone only holding a bachelor’s degree.
-(Source: The Sutton Trust 2013)
+Research has shown that in 2017, postgraduates earned £6,000 more than someone only holding a bachelor’s degree.
+(Source: Department for Education)

 A master's degree can be a requirement for Chartership, (for example IChemE, is the only organisation worldwide that can award you with the internationally recognised qualification: Chartered Chemical Engineer).

 A postgraduate course can facilitate development or entrance into a particular profession.
 These courses are recognised by official bodies within a particular industry.
 You can achieve a professional qualification needed to pursue your chosen career (eg teaching, social work, librarianship or clinical psychology).

 If you're a professional already working in industry, you can choose to study individual modules.
 These can also be grouped together to gain a specific award.

 You’ll want to capitalise on your postgraduate studies by getting the best advice and guidance about your future career opportunities.
 Our Careers Network is here to help you identify the additional skills, knowledge and personal attributes gained from studying at postgraduate level and how to apply these to boost your employability.

 Whether you are considering a career in academia, the commercial sector, charitable or not-for-profit organisations, advisers in the Careers Network can assist with information about employment in a range of industries.
 You’ll also have the opportunity to meet potential employers at the recruitment fairs held on the Loughborough campus (students based on our London campus receive free transport to these fairs.)

 - careers help point – drop-in advice